Drivers of asymmetry in synthetic H I emission-line profiles of galaxies in the EAGLE simulation: Analysis

 To quantify the asymmetries of line profiles, it is useful to first determine their edges and widths.
 Conventional line widths, $W_{20}$ and $W_{50}$, measure the breadth of the line at 20 and 50 per cent of its peak flux, respectively; these implicitly define the profile's low and high velocity edges, $v_{\rm l}$ and $v_{\rm h}$, respectively.
 We follow a different approach and integrate the line profile to the left and to the right of its global $\HI$ flux-weighted LOS velocity until the integrated flux reaches 95 per cent of the {\em total} flux on that side; this defines the profile edges, $v_{\rm l}$ and $v_{\rm h}$.
 We refer to the corresponding line width as $W_{95}\equiv v_{\rm h}-v_{\rm l}$ and use this region to determine the profile's asymmetry.
 We choose $W_{95}$ because it typically traces the maximum circular velocity of a halo better than $W_{20}$ or $W_{50}$, but has little impact on the asymmetry measures we discuss below.
 The mid-point of the velocity edges are used to define the galaxy's systemic velocity, $v_\mathrm{sys}$, i.e. $v_{\rm sys}=v_{\rm l}+0.5\,W_{95}$.

-Note that for all \eagle galaxies we determine $v_{\rm l}$ and $v_{\rm h}$ using their noiseless $\HI$ line profiles; we do this regardless of whether or not instrumental noise is included in estimates of their asymmetry, as the identification of edges would otherwise be sensitive to noise.
+Note that for all \eagle galaxies we determine $v_{\rm l}$and $v_{\rm h}$ using their noiseless $\HI$ line profiles; we do this regardless of whether or not instrumental noise is included in estimates of their asymmetry, as the identification of edges would otherwise be sensitive to noise.
 For xGASS galaxies, instrumental noise cannot be removed and, as a result, the profile edges are occasionally difficult to determine.
-We therefore follow \citet{Watts2020} and use the best-fit busy function \citep{Busy} as a surrogate for the line-profile shape when determining $v_{\rm l}$ and $v_{\rm h}$ (the best-fit parameters were provided by A. Watts).
-Their asymmetries, however, are always determined using the observed emission line spectrum.
+We therefore follow \citet{Watts2020} and use the best-fit busy function \citep{Busy} as a surrogate for the line-profile shape when determining $v_{\rm l}$ and $v_{\rm h}$ (the best-fit parameters were provided by A. Watts; the fits were visually inspected for each xGASS galaxy to ensure that the best-fit busy function accurately captures the profile's edges).
+Their asymmetries, however, are always determined using the observed emission-line spectrum.
+It is worth mentioning that uncertainties on the estimated value of $v_{\rm sys}$ can lead to errors on the inferred asymmetry of line profiles, albeit small ones.
+For example, systematically under- or overestimating $v_{\rm sys}$ by $\pm 2$ velocity channels (corresponding to $\Delta v_{\rm sys}= 2.8\,{\rm km/s}$) typically results in $\lesssim 9$ per cent errors on each of the asymmetry measures described below.

 Line profiles affected by instrumental noise -- whether simulated or observed -- may yield unreliable asymmetry measurements if their signal-to-noise ratio ($S/N$) is not sufficiently high \citep{Watts2020,Watts2020b}.
 We quantify the $S/N$ using \citep[see][]{Saintonge2007}